tptee/FlowIDE/README.md

 - `flow_path` (string): the path to your `flow` binary.
 - `use_npm_flow` (boolean): if true, uses the binary from the npm `flow-bin` package in the `node_modules` of your current file's root directory.
 Using `flow-bin`'s binary will slow down editing features because it is wrapped in a Node script and starts an interpreter on each run.
 - `omit_function_parameters`: (boolean) if true, omits the function parameters when autocompleting flow-typed functions.
+- `show_coverage`: (boolean) if true, show coverage underlines and status bar text.
-- `show_sublime_autocomplete_suggestions`: (boolean) if true, combines the autocomplete suggestions for Flow and default sublime instead of only showing the Flow suggestions.
+- `show_sublime_autocomplete_suggestions`: (boolean) if true, combines the autocomplete suggestions for Flow and Sublime's default suggestions

 ### Diagnostics and Autocomplete
 Just works!
 Autocomplete generates snippets with parameter names when pressing `Enter`.

+### Coverage
+The status bar shows how many lines of each file are uncovered, and even underlines the lines missing coverage.

 ### Type Hints
 Press `Command+Option+T` (`Control+Alt+T`) to view the type of the variable or function underneath your cursor.